lowRISC/opentitan/doc/ug/github_notes.md

 ## Working in your local repo

-The repo that you have created locally will initially be on the **master** branch.
-In general you should not make changes on this branch, just use it to track your GitHub repo and synchronize with the lowRISC master repo.
+The repository that you have created locally will initially be on the **master** branch.
+In general you should not make changes on this branch, just use it to track your GitHub repository and synchronize with the lowRISC master repo.

 The typical workflow is to make your own branch which it is